GeorgeTsaplin/FinesseConnector/README.md

 ## Pre-Build steps

-1. npm install
+1. `npm install`
-2. yarn install
+2. `yarn install`

-Historically project used `npm`, but electron-builder required yarn, so now on project uses both package managers.
+Historically project used `npm`, but electron-builder required `yarn`, so now on project uses both package managers.

 ## Packaging and distribution